sciZer0/7/v/README.md

 <h2 align="center">Context</h2>
 <p align="center">In Brief</p>

-The Worldcoin project has the potential to very soon change both the promotion of global retail projects and the lives of people significantly.
+The Worldcoin project has the potential to very soon change the promotion of global b2p projects — especially, global web projects — and the lives of billions of people significantly.

 The team behind the Worldcoin project — including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO — is building the **biggest-ever, global, user base** — also, a global distribution system for everything.

-The process involves creating
-Public Addresses of people.
+This alk involves creating Public Addresses of people worldwide.

 The process of creating is going in a secure, privacy-preserving way, and is based on pic-taking people's irises with the unique device called Orb.